Gob1inSharks/gob1insharks.github.io/README.md

 ### 2.2 Hand Detection

-For better control of the vehicle, I used a camera to scan images of my handsUsing hand detection.
+For better control of the vehicle, I used a camera to scan images of my hands.
+Using hand detection.
 This allows me to guide the car to any direction with ease.
 It is a quick, easy way to give understandable inputs to the system.

 Mediapipe is a framework for building machine learning pipe lines to process video and audio.
 I use Mediapipe Hands to detect the direction in which my point is pointing to.